prog4biol/pfb2019/README.md

 #### Locate and Report

 The positional index of an exact string in a larger string can be found and returned with the string method `find()`.
-A exact string is given as an argument and the index of its first occurrence is returned. -1 is returned if it is not found.
+An exact string is given as an argument and the index of its first occurrence is returned. -1 is returned if it is not found.

 ```python
 >>> dna = 'ATTAAAGGGCCC'